hosseindehghanipour1998/Online-Class/Readme.md

 # License
-This repository is released under [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+This repository is released under [Creative Commons Zero V1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
 To put it in a nutshell, This means that you can use the source codes in any opensource projects or contributions.
-Attribution is not mandatory but appreciated.
+Attribution is mandatory.

-***To remove all barriers in the way of science.***